ATF Variances Not Only For Marking – Easing The Burden On Your Business

 However, within their statutory authority, agencies do have some flexibility in their implementation of the “intent” of Congress.
 This is a practical necessity for multiple reasons.
 Not the least of is the fact that laws passed by legislatures are often ambiguous and are passed after the compromises made by hundreds of individuals.

 The ATF exercises their flexibility by way of the “variance”.
-A substantial portion of manufacturers are very familiar with the Marking Variance.
+A substantial portion of manufacturers are familiar with the Marking Variance.
 It has been used so often that the ATF created a standard Form (ATF Form 3311.4) through which FFLs may request a Marking Variance.

 For those who are unfamiliar, a marking variance enables firearms manufacturers to procure firearms or firearm frames/receivers from other sources, rather than manufacturing them in-house.
 Under standard ATF regulations this would not be desirable as the creator (the source of supply) of the firearm, frame, or receiver would be required to mark the item with their name and location.

 When the finished good manufacturer further manufactured and/or assembled the item, they would likewise be required to mark the item per applicable regulation.
 Consumers would see both manufacturers’ names and locations on the finished good.